Origins

 Every pixel feels every node.

-In 1997, the original C code calculated the distance from every pixel to every moving node, summing them up to determine that pixel's color.
+In 1993, the original C code calculated the distance from every pixel to every moving node, summing them up to determine that pixel's color.
 It did this on the CPU, one pixel at a time, for ~300,000 pixels.
-It was a gravitational force field — the same mathematics used to model electrostatic fields and gravitational lensing.
+It was a gravitational force field — the same inverse-distance mathematics behind electrostatic potentials and Shepard's spatial interpolation.

-The moving points are Knots — mathematical singularities that reach into every pixel and pull.
-Influence is infinite (inverse square law) but decays rapidly with distance.
+The moving points are nodes — point singularities in the force field that reach into every pixel and pull.
+Influence is infinite (inverse distance law) but decays rapidly with distance.
 The visual pattern emerges from the interference of these competing forces.

 On top of this base layer optionally sits the kaleidoscope — a second shader pass that slices the rendered frame into symmetric wedges and mirrors them.
 We originally added it to hide seam artifacts at the edges of the cylindrical parameterization.
 It worked so well it became a first-class feature, with modes that respond to audio, breath at phrase boundaries, and shift segment count on the beat.